In Search Of A Tribe

 Today, my conversation with that journalist about the community I lacked in my work life brought up many things.
 I recalled when I was at The European Collaborative Journalism Programme (ECJP) with journalists from all around Europe in a remote place called Siggen near Hamburg, Germany.
 It came to our conversations time and time again during the program that "finding one’s tribe" could be the answer for many journalists to do their jobs in a more fulfilling way.

-The Baltic Sea, the texture of nature, and the historical house that we stayed in Siggen reminded me of Denmark.
+The Baltic Sea, the texture of nature, and the historical house that we stayed in, Siggen, reminded me of Denmark.
 Our fireplace gatherings in the evenings in this old country house were ritualistic.
-One time we even journalled all together while being circled around the fireplace.
-This sense of togetherness left me feeling with gratitude.
+One time, we even journaled all together while being circled around the fireplace.
+This sense of togetherness left me feeling grateful.

 The pond in Siggen, Germany